iamtrushar/Documents/PowerShellCmds.md

+# Powershell commands
+These are PowerShell commands that are usefull in day to day activity.

-# Clear team city cache for nuget packges
+## Clear team city cache for nuget packges

 Open powershell on your computer & clone the following repo: